GriffithUniLibrary/redcap-intro-superseded/content/2-instruments.md

 7. In the `Identifier?` Field, select “Yes”.
 (Identifiable information can be flagged so as to remove it from exports.)
 8. Click `Save`.
 9. Repeat the process to add the field Given Name (name_given)

-**Add a multiple-choice field**
+{% endcapture %}
+{% include card.html header="Rename your first instrument" text=buildform %}

+{% capture multiplechoice %}
 1. Click `Add field`.
 2. Choose `Multiple choice - Radio buttons` from the drop-down list.
 3. Type *Gender* in the `Field` Label and *gender* in the `Variable Name`.
 4. Add the following options: *Male, Female, Intersex, Unspecified*.
 5. When you leave the field, REDCap automatically enters numerical raw values for each option.

-Note here that the ‘raw value’, which appears before the column, is the value that gets recorded to your data.
-Thus your recorded value can be numeric, or a single letter code, while the participant can read a fuller description.
+{% include alert.html text="Note here that the ‘raw value’, which appears before the column, is the value that gets recorded to your data.
+Thus your recorded value can be numeric, or a single letter code, while the participant can read a fuller description." color="info" %}

+{% endcapture %}
+{% include card.html header="Add a multiple choice question" text=multiplechoice %}

+___

 ## Validation

 We can apply validation for certain types of text entries.
 For example, we can make sure that a phone number or email address is correctly formatted.

-**Add a postcode (validated)**
+{% capture postcode %}

-1. Click Add field.
+1. Click `Add field`.
-2. Choose Text box.
+2. Choose `Text box`.
-3. Type Postcode in the Field Label and type postcode in the Variable Name.
+3. Type Postcode in the `Field` Label and type *postcode* in the `Variable Name`.
-4. In the Validation field, select Postal code (Australia).
+4. In the `Validation` field, select *Postal code (Australia)*.
 This will ensure only four numerals can be entered into the field.
-5. In the Field note field, type “Providing your postcode is optional.
-We collect approximate residency data to assist with interpreting trial results.”
+5. In the `Field` note field, type *“Providing your postcode is optional.
+We collect approximate residency data to assist with interpreting trial results.”*
-6. Click Save.
+6. Click `Save`.

-**Add an email (validated)**
+{% endcapture %}
+{% include card.html header="Add a postcode (validated)" text=postcode %}

+{% capture email %}
-1. Click Add field.
+1. Click `Add field`.
-2. Choose Text box.
+2. Choose `Text box`.
-3. Type Email in the Field Label and type email in the Variable Name.
+3. Type *Email* in the `Field` Label and type *email* in the `Variable Name`.
-4. In the Validation field, select Email.
+4. In the `Validation` field, select *Email*.
 This will ensure only correctly formatted emails can be entered into the field.
-5. In the Identifier field, select “Yes”.
+5. In the `Identifier` field, select *“Yes”*.
-6. In the Field note field, type “Providing your postcode is optional.
-We collect approximate residency data to assist with interpreting trial results.”
+6. In the `Field` note field, type *“Providing your postcode is optional.
+We collect approximate residency data to assist with interpreting trial results.”*
-7. Click Save.
+7. Click `Save`.
-8. Click Return to list of instruments.
+8. Click `Return to list of instruments`.
+{% endcapture %}
+{% include card.html header="Add an email (validated)" text=email %}

 ## About identifiers